 The image here illustrates how to perform this task and see how you fare.

 The Role of the Chair…

-Since when did getting up off the ground becomes a marker of health and longevity?
+Since when did getting up off the ground become a marker of health and longevity?
 It all started with the chair.
-Believe it or not, the chair is a pretty recent invention that began to shape our modern behavior says University of California Berkeley Professor Dr. Galen Cranz in her 2013 book “The Chair: Rethinking Culture, Body, and Design.”
+Believe it or not, the chair is a pretty recent invention that began to shape our modern behavior.
+This is according to University of California Berkeley Professor Dr. Galen Cranz in her 2013 book “The Chair: Rethinking Culture, Body, and Design.”

 Sleeping On The Ground Is Good, Too

-What’s good for the development of the goose is also good for the gander.
-World Health Organization research has demonstrated that fall risk in the elderly that sleep on the ground is almost 20% lower than their western (raised bed sleeping) cohorts.
+What’s good for the goose is also good for the gander.
+World Health Organization research has demonstrated that fall risk in the elderly who sleep on the ground is almost 20% lower than their western (raised bed sleeping) cohorts.

 There Are TONS Of Ways To Sit On The Ground